-If drawn face-up, during the Kick Open The Door phase, they immediately attack the person who drew them.
+If drawn face-up, during Kick Open The Door phase, monsters immediately attack the person who drew them.

-If acquired any other way, they go into your hand and may be played during your own turn to Look For Trouble, or played to join another player's fight with the Wandering Monster card.
+If you get a monster card any other way, it goes into your hand and may be played during your own turn to Look For Trouble, or played with the Wandering Monster card to join another player's fight.
 (See Fighting Multiple Monsters.)

-Each Monster card is a single monster, even if the name on the card is plural.
+Each monster card is a single monster, even if the name on the card is plural.